jwalthdd/mgbackup/README.md

 ### TODO
   - Use an unlimited number of accounts.
   - List remote dumps available.
-  - Download and upload progress bar.
+  - Download and upload progress bars.
   - Log the activity.